MicrosoftDocs/office-docs-powershell/skype/skype-ps/skype/Set-CsTeamsMeetingPolicy.md

 ```

 ### -LiveInterpretationEnabledType
-Allows meeting organizers to configure a meeting for Language Interpretation, selecting attendees of the meeting to become interpreters that other attendees can select and listen to the real-time translation they provide.
+Allows meeting organizers to configure a meeting for language interpretation, selecting attendees of the meeting to become interpreters that other attendees can select and listen to the real-time translation they provide.
 Possible values are:
 - **DisabledUserOverride**, if you would like users to be able to use interpretation in meetings but by default it is disabled.
 - **Disabled**, prevents the option to be enabled in Meeting Options